-Activities, materials, objectives, and curricula for secondary school writing instruction.
-May be repeated to a maximum of six semester hours as topics
+Hours: 3 classroom + 0 lab/studio Taught: Spring only Activities, materials, objectives, and curricula for secondary school writing instruction.
+May be repeated to a maximum of six semester hours as topics vary.

-ENG 632 Histories of Writing Technologies (3 credits)
+ENG 632 New Media and Professional Writing (3 credits)

-Theoretical examination of technology and its implications for the practices of academic and professional writing and writers.
+Hours: 3 classroom + 0 lab/studio Taught: Spring only Theoretical examination of technology and its implications for the practices of academic and professional writing and writers.
 Examines the historical impact of phenomena from the printing press through new media and other emerging technologies.